-Condoms are essential for safe sex, but only when used properly.
+Condoms are essential for safe sex, but are only effective in protecting against STD’s and pregnancy when used properly.

 Step 1 – Store Condoms Properly

-- Keep condoms away from heat and out of direct sunlight as this can weaken the latex.
+- Keep condoms away from heat and out of direct sunlight as this can weaken the latex which make condoms split or break more easily.

-- Keeping condoms in your wallet or purse is a great way to always be prepared, but be sure to swap them out now and again with a new condom to ensure the latex keeps strong as, over time, the heat and constant rubbing caused by adding or removing other things such as cards or cash could damage a condom and cause it to be less effective.
+- Keeping condoms in your wallet or purse is a great way to always be prepared.
+It’s a good idea however to swap them out now and again as the heat and constant friction in a wallet can again cause the condom to become weaker and less effective.

 Step 2 – Open Carefully With Your Hands